mquan/api2ai/README.md

 });
 ```

 Configure the `server/pages/api/api2ai.config.ts` file to add your own APIs.
-Please follow the existing template in this file.
+Follow the existing template in this file.
 You may add as many files as you want.

 ## OpenAPI Spec